getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 **Proposal**

-Use a cron job, which runs at some interval (e.g. 1 hour), that would select the finished replays from the last hour, aggregate them, and write them to a materialized view or some destination table.
+Use a cron job, which runs at some `interval` (e.g. 1 hour), that would select the finished replays from the last `interval`, aggregate them, and write them to a materialized view or some destination table.
 We then alter the index page to reflect two different dataset.
 The "live" dataset and the "video-on-demand" dataset.
-A "live" page would fetch replays from the last hour.
+A "live" page would fetch replays from the last `interval`.
 A "video-on-demand" dataset would function similarly to the current replays index page however it would only contain data that has been aggregated by the cron job.

 **Drawbacks**

-- The cron job is another process which can fail.
-This would not lead to data loss per say but depending on the implementation of the query we may skip rows when recovering from an outage.
-  - A record could be kept of the time-windows the cron job has processed.
-This record could exist in ClickHouse or another datastore.
-By using this dataset the cron job could recover from an outage without skipping rows.
+- Requires product changes.
+- Requires manual management of a secondary dataset.
+- Introduces fragility with a secondary post-processing step.

 **Questions**

+- Colton Allen asks: What happens if the cron job runs once, a replay is aggregated and stored, the cron runs a second time after its interval but finds new rows for the previously aggregated replay?
+  - Insert a new aggregation row.
+Do not group by or merge.
+On the read side we still WHERE query but accept that some replays that _should_ match a given condition are not returned.
+  - We will need to validate our success rate to make sure we're writing as close to one row per replay-id as possible.
+- Colton Allen asks: What happens if a new row is written to the table with an old timestamp?
+The aggregation process could have already run for that timestamp range.
+  - An old timestamp does not necessarily indicate an old replay.
+The client clock could be incorrect.
+    - Implementing a server-generated timestamp column could help with this.
+  - An old timestamp does not necessarily indicate an incorrect clock.
+The message could have been backlogged on a consumer.
+    - Write a new aggregation state row.
+We should tolerate multiple aggregation states for a replay.
+- Colton Allen asks: What happens if the cron job is down for an extended period of time?
+  - We will need to write a log of each successful run.
+    - PostgreSQL could store run_id, from_ts, to_ts columns.
+    - We query PostgreSQL for the max(to_ts) value and then bootstrap our process from there.
+  - If a cron fails mid-run then no log is written.
+    - Duplicate aggregations are possible and should be tolerated.
+    - Duplicate aggregations can be merged asynchronously and should not impact the user-experience.
+  - The cron should attempt to catch up sequentially.
+If the cron was down for `m` \* `n` hours and the interval is `n` hours then we will need to call the aggregation function `m` times.
+    - If the process fails then it will restart from the previously stored max(to_ts).

 # Selected Outcome